arthuralvim/twitter-bootstrap-samples/README.md

 Usage
 =====

-Each folder is independent, so you just need to copy and compile it with GruntJs and Compass.
+You just need to copy and compile it with GruntJs and Compass.
 Before you should install some packages using ''npm install''.

 Packages